ag0609/Project-BNDL/README.md

 # bndl
-UserScript for decode canvas to jpeg and packing into zip file in viewer pages on Bookwalker.
+A Project for decoding canvas to jpeg and packing into zip file in viewer pages on Bookwalker.